silksil/NOTES-CHEATSHEET/client/react/redux.md

 - If the state changes, the containers will instantly re-render.

 # Containers
-A container is a component that has direct access to the Redux store.
-It:
+A container is a component that has direct access to the Redux storem, it:
 1. Receives state updates.
 2. Dispatches actions